 There are several schools that service the Belfountain area.
 They are

 - Mayfield Secondary School

 Remember, school boundaries are subject to change (after all, it is the government we’re talking about here), so be sure and double check through the School Board Websites.
 The Peel District School Board, and the Dufferin-Peel Catholic District School Board.

-**denotes sales representatives with Exit Realty Hare (Peel) Brokerage Inc.
+**denotes sales representatives with RE/MAX Realty Services Inc., Brokerage Inc.